Alonely0/Lariv/README.md

 ### Conclusion

-Right now Lariv is the kind of thing services that require stable latencies would use, like e.g., Zoom, Discord.
+They're pretty much equal, but Lariv is slightly more predictable.
+Thus, applications that require consistent latencies like e.g., games, video conferences, among others, might prefer to use it.
+The difference is negligible though, and as I said earlier, I don't think Lariv is mature enough for production environments.
+It works, and you lose nothing by testing it.